-Fourteen days after the due date for the final tax bill for real estate taxes, a demand notice may be sent to the delinquent taxpayer.
+The day after the final tax bill is due, a demand notice may be sent to the delinquent taxpayer.
 Fourteen days after the demand notice has been sent, the tax collector may proceed to file a lien against the delinquent taxpayers' property.
 The Town has an ultimate right to foreclose on property for unpaid taxes.
 Personal property taxes cannot be secured through the lien process.